glensouza/courtstack-in-azure-demo/README.md

 # Demo for [CourtStack](https://courtstack.org) Hosted in Azure

-# 1 - Requirements to start:
+# 1 - Requirements to start

 Follow [this guide](ReadMeResources/Requirements.md) to satisfy the requirements to start the demo.

 ---

 # 2 - Set Up Azure Environment

 Follow [this guide](ReadMeResources/SetUpAzure.md) to set up your Azure environment.

 ---

 # 3 - Run [CourtStack](https://courtstack.org) SDK Locally

 Follow [this guide](ReadMeResources/RunSDK.md) to run the CourtStack SDK locally.

 ---

 # 4 - Containerize the [CourtStack](https://courtstack.org) SDK

 Follow [this guide](ReadMeResources/ContainerizeSDK.md) to containerize the CourtStack SDK.

 ---

 # 5 - Containerize the App that Consumes the [CourtStack](https://courtstack.org) Data

 Follow [this guide](ReadMeResources/ContainerizeApp.md) to containerize the App that Consumes the CourtStack Data.

 ---

 # 6 - Deploy Infrastructure with Bicep

 Follow [this guide](ReadMeResources/DeployBicep.md) to deploy the infrastructure with Bicep.

 ---

 # 7 - GitHub Actions

 Follow [this guide](ReadMeResources/GitHubActions.md) to set up GitHub Actions.

 ---

 # 8 - More Things That Can Be Done

 * Store secrets in [Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/basic-concepts)
 * Secure endpoints using [Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory)
 * Secure and manage API endpoints with [Azure API Management](https://docs.microsoft.com/en-us/azure/api-management)